 Two good definitions of coworking

-Based on coworking is an innovative model regarding the way of working, entrepreneurship and the business development.
+Coworking is an innovative model regarding the way of working, entrepreneurship and business development.
 Two good definitions are:

 - Coworking is more than sharing a physical space with other professionals aiming to save money.
 It implies a work formula based on fostering collaboration and networking instead of competitiveness and individuality.
 The most attractive aspects from this model are: the emergence of synergies, to extend ones personal and professional development and, the creation of innovative projects.

 - Coworking spaces hosts huge creative communities that maximise synergies, coworking spaces turn into incubators of talent from where innovation is promoted as well as the daily dynamics activities to enhance the collaborative culture, very much needed today.